 We request that all generators and network licensees take note of and respond to the following actions.

-Within 3 months from the date of this letter please write to confirm that for each of the generating units and / or network asset(s) you operate that it is compliant with all aspects of the Grid Code or STC, and in particular the fault ride through capability as defined in the Grid Code sections CC.6.3.15, ECC.6.3.15 and STC Section K, Annex 1, paragraph 3 as applicable.
+Within 3 months from the date of this letter please write to confirm that for each of the generating units and / or network asset(s) you operate that it is compliant with all aspects of the Grid Code or STC, and in particular the fault ride through capability as defined in the Grid Code sections CC.6.3.15, ECC.6.3.15 and STC Annex 1 of Section K Sub-section 3 as applicable.

 For Users that have an Interim Operational Notification or a Limited Operational Notification in place, only items which are listed as outstanding issues are regarded as incomplete in terms of compliance.
 Users are required to maintain compliance against all other aspects of the Grid Code.

 In your letter confirming compliance with the Grid Code, we also require you to provide us with contact details where the ENCC can reach suitably authorised persons, who can make operational decisions relating to your assets at all times, this is to facilitate requests for Significant Incident Reporting as required in Grid Code OC7 and OC10.

 Given the serious nature and the consequences of this issue the NGESO will consider raising a Grid Code modification, and potentially STC and CUSC modifications, to provide clarity and transparency regarding what needs to happen in the minutes, hours and days after an apparent ‘non-compliance’ is observed.
 We look forward to engaging with you on this process and welcome any views that you may have on changes that are needed.